 The end of the Vietnam War coincided with fundamental changes in the international order.
 China–Soviet conflict in the late 1960s destroyed the myth of the communist monolith.
 This was reinforced by the re-establishment of relations between the US and China in the early 1970s, leading to the demise of SEATO in 1975.

 New Zealand forces remained in Singapore until 1989.
-Initially they formed part of a tri-nation force with Britain and Australia, as part of an arrangement with Singapore and Malaysia – the Five Power Defence Arrangements.
+Initially they belonged to a tri-nation force with Britain and Australia, as part of an agreement with Singapore and Malaysia – the Five Power Defence Arrangements.
 When the British and Australians left in 1974, New Zealand’s force stayed on.
 Its presence was diplomatic rather than strategic, forward defence in Asia having been abandoned.

 New Zealand forces returned to South-East Asia in 1999, serving in East Timor during the civil unrest surrounding the nation’s independence.
 East Timor, formerly a Portugese colony, had been taken over by Indonesia in 1976 and was now finally freed.
-The New Zealanders served alongside the Australians, not fighting a war but as part of a peacekeeping, nation-building exercise.
-Of the New Zealand peacekeepers four men were killed, including one in a firefight with militias.
+The New Zealanders served alongside the Australians as part of a peacekeeping, nation-building exercise.
+Four New Zealanders were killed, including one in a firefight with militias.

 Following the end of the Cold War New Zealand’s attention shifted to west Asia.
 Iraq’s invasion of Kuwait in 1990 led New Zealand to provide non-combatant forces for the US-led coalition that drove the Iraqis out early the following year.
 But when the US invaded Iraq in 2003 New Zealand declined to join the effort, though it later supplied non-combat reconstruction assistance for a time.